Pine Mountain Settlement School

 Chronological List of Publications 1932-1991

-Pine Mountain Settlement School and the surrounding Community have been studied, surveyed, and reported on by numerous institutions, individuals and agencies.
+Pine Mountain Settlement School and the surrounding community have been studied, surveyed, and reported on by numerous institutions, individuals and agencies.
 The accumulated data, extending from 1901 until today, is a rich body of material for scholars, scientists, pundits, and many other researchers.

-Photographs also may hold valuable details in a visual report as, for example, does this Album gathered by Katherine Pettit in 1901:
+Photographs also may hold valuable details in a visual report as, for example, this Album gathered by Katherine Pettit in 1901:

 Social Settlement in Kentucky Mountains SASSAFRAS ALBUM 1901